-Mental health problems are intimately connected with your entire body and can have physical symptoms as well.
+Mental health problems are intimately connected with your entire body and can have physical symptoms, as well.
 With conditions such as depression and anxiety, small tasks can be overwhelming and draining, and this lack of energy may make you feel tired.
 Medications and counseling can help.
-But even in people without a mental health condition, stress can lead to fatigue as the body stays on high alert (the “flight or fight” response).
-In this case, relaxation and stress management techniques such as meditation or yoga may release the energy-zapping tension you feel.
+But even in people without a mental health condition, stress can lead to fatigue, as the body stays on high alert (the “fight-or-flight” response).
+In this case, relaxation and stress management techniques, such as meditation or yoga, may release the energy-zapping tension you feel.

 Sleep is commonly considered one of the pillars of health, just like diet and exercise.
-Even if you think you’re getting a full night’s sleep, a condition called obstructive sleep apnea may leave you tired because blockage of breathing in your throat can be waking you up repeatedly during the night.
+Even if you think you’re getting a full night’s sleep, a condition called obstructive sleep apnea may leave you tired, because blockage of breathing in your throat may be waking you up repeatedly during the night.
 If you think you might have sleep apnea (maybe because your partner says you snore), the next step is a sleep study to determine whether you are suffering from this disorder.
-Lifestyle changes such as weight loss can help, as can breathing devices like CPAP (continuous positive air pressure) machines or surgery.
+Lifestyle changes, such as weight loss, can help, as can breathing devices like CPAP (continuous positive airway pressure) machines or surgery.

-According to Eric J. Kezirian, MD, MPH, professor of sleep medicine at the Keck School of Medicine of USC and the director of the USC Center for Sleep Apnea and Snoring Surgery Center at Keck Medicine of USC, “Sleep apnea is a common problem that can affect your health, social relationships and the ability to get restful, refreshing sleep.
+According to Eric J. Kezirian, MD, MPH, professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC, “Sleep apnea is a common problem that can affect your health, social relationships and the ability to get restful, refreshing sleep.
 There are so many people who have sleep apnea but do not know it, and there are also others who have received CPAP to treat their sleep apnea but are not comfortable wearing it through the night.
 If you think you have sleep apnea or have sleep apnea but cannot tolerate CPAP, visit an otolaryngologist who specializes in sleep.”

-There are over 80 types of autoimmune disease, such as rheumatoid arthritis, lupus, multiple sclerosis, Sjogren’s syndrome and celiac disease, in which the body mistakenly attacks its own cells.
+There are more than 80 types of autoimmune disease, such as rheumatoid arthritis, lupus, multiple sclerosis, Sjogren’s syndrome and celiac disease, in which the body mistakenly attacks its own cells.
 Unfortunately, autoimmune disease isn’t easy to diagnose.
 In addition, fibromyalgia and chronic fatigue syndrome, which are not classified as autoimmune diseases but often act like one, are other conditions your doctor may consider in making a diagnosis.
-Although the reason fatigue is coupled with these conditions is not totally clear, and medications and lifestyle adjustments can help you manage your tiredness while coping with your chronic illness.
+Although the reason fatigue is coupled with these conditions is not totally clear, medications and lifestyle adjustments can help you manage your tiredness, while coping with your chronic illness.

-If you think you may have one of these conditions, make an appointment with one of our specialists at Keck Medicine at USC.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.
+If you think you may have one of these conditions, make an appointment with one of our specialists at Keck Medicine of USC.
+If you are in the Los Angeles area, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.